 Nothing, in my line of work, is ever, ever in a vacuum.
 Not even outer space provides a perfect vacuum if I’m getting nit picky (and I am).
 The concept is so central to strategic planning that I’d classify it as a tenet (that it happens to sound cerebral is a plus too).

 Where vacuums are defined as areas of space which are devoid of matter, systems are defined as “wholes” with a variety of components.
-Systems exist at all levels of life, society, economies, businesses (and non-profits are businesses LINK TO THE ARTICLE ABOUT HOW NON PROFITS ARE BUSINESSES), etc; think the Earth’s water cycle, the circulatory system, the economy, a car, a circuit, etc. Raise the temperature of the oceans by a few degrees C?
+Systems exist at all levels of life, society, economies, businesses (and non-profits are businesses), etc; think the Earth’s water cycle, the circulatory system, the economy, a car, a circuit, etc. Raise the temperature of the oceans by a few degrees C?
 Stronger storms, more rain, higher salinity.
 Change one part, others may follow.
 Systems can be simple or complex, static or dynamic, adaptive or non-adaptive.

 Our team likes to think of organizations as complex adaptive systems, where understanding each part of the organization does not necessarily mean that one can predict all outcomes from any change.
 Changes made to individual business or program units can affect the entire organization.
-Even a small change in a theory of change (LINK TO THEORY OF CHANGE) could ripple across your organization.
+Even a small change in a theory of change could ripple across your organization.